LETTER B

 2.5 /10

 "Total wipe out dude"; sure the surf scenes are creatively shot, the female lead is attractive, and this subculture was previously untapped, but horrid soap opera caliber story and dialogue have a funny way of making a movie suck.
-Potential to educate audience on surfing isn't even tapped and seeing Kate Bosworth's face digitally plastered on stunt woman is creepy.
+Potential to educate audience on surfing isn't even explored and seeing Kate Bosworth's face digitally plastered on stunt woman is creepy.
 [English, 104min, PG-13]

 Top Page